 After the French and Indian War ended, the British government issued the Proclamation of 1763, on October 7, 1763, which forbade colonists from settling the land west of the Appalachian Divide.

-The proclamation also prohibited private citizens and colonial governments from buying land from or making agreements with natives, stating that only the British empire could conduct these official relations.
+The proclamation also prohibited private citizens and colonial governments from buying land from natives or making agreements with them, stating that only the British empire could conduct these official relations.
 Furthermore, only licensed traders would be allowed to travel west or trade with the natives.

 Limiting colonial expansion to the area east of the Appalachian divide meant the colonies would expand west only when the government was financially able to do so and would avoid anymore costly Indian wars in the process.